onap/integration-simulators-pnf-simulator/pnfsimulator/README.md

-        repeatInterval -  time (in seconds) between events vesServerUrl   -  valid path to VES Collector templateName   -  name of template file (check *Templates* section) patch          -  part of event which will be merged into template
+        repeatInterval -  time (in seconds) between events vesServerUrl   -  valid path to VES Collector templateName   -  name of template file (check *Templates* section) patch           - part of event which will be merged into template variables    - correct json containing variables to merge with patched template

 Sample Request: